Could You Have Chronic Active EBV infection? Take our quick quiz to see if you might be at risk...

 Only use paper tea bags and choose a tea company that is meticulous about the lowest available chemical processing.
 Ideally, switch to loose organic teas.

 Choice Organic Tea has very good environmental practices for their tea bags and a great loose tea selection and discount incentives for their online customers.
+While they no longer sell on their website, they are available in many stores.

 Here is why I love Choice Organic Teas: their tea bags are staple-free, flow-through tea bags and are made with unbleached, natural paper/abaca fibers and sewn shut with an unbleached natural cotton string.
-This includes all the teas in their Original, Wellness, and Gourmet lines.
 The filter paper they use for their tea bags is in compliance with all EU/FDA and German regulations for safe contact and use in food and epichlorohydrin has been shown as non-detectable in tests.
+They have purchased this filter paper from the same company for over a decade and have found they have the highest level of technical expertise with respect to the filtration paper used in hot and cold extraction.

 DOES YOUR KITCHEN SALT CONTAIN MICROPLASTIC?